FunBoxEasyEnum

 Summary

 FunBoxEasyEnum is an easy-rated box that initial reconnaissance reveals standard services, leading to the discovery of vulnerable web functionality.
-By exploiting file upload features, is achieved, which subsequently leads to a reverse shell.
-Privilege escalation is accomplished by performing a against the SSH server and root access is achieved by leveraging a suid binary.
+By exploiting file upload features, RCE is achieved, which subsequently leads to a reverse shell.
+Privilege escalation is accomplished by performing a BFA against the SSH server and root access is achieved by leveraging a suid binary.

 Step